shelu18/react-minor-projects/README.md

-# Run this command in your terminal
-echo '# React Learning Journey

 Welcome!
 This repository is dedicated to my journey of mastering React.js through focused, project-based learning.
 Here, I explore React concepts by building real-world projects, which can serve as a resource for anyone looking to strengthen their React skills.